TheHumphreysLab/Mouse_IRI_snATAC/README.md

 __Yoshiharu Muto, Eryn E. Dixon, Yasuhiro Yoshimura, Nicolas Ledru, Haojia Wu and Benjamin D. Humphreys__

 Welcome to our GitHub repository!
-Here you will find preprocessing scripts for our project where we integrate paired snRNAseq and snATACseq from mouse kidneys with ischemia-reperfusion injury along time course.
+Here you will find preprocessing scripts for our project where we analyzed snATACseq data for the mouse kidneys with ischemia-reperfusion injury along time course.
 Please contact the corresponding author, Dr. Benjamin Humphreys, with questions or comments.
 <br/>
 Thanks,
 Benjamin D. Humphreys, Yoshiharu Muto